csrc-sdsu/mole/doc/sphinx/README.md

 ## 2. Sphinx

-Sphinx is the tool used for libCEED's User Manual.
+Sphinx is the tool used for MOLE's User Manual.
 Sphinx can produce documentation in different output formats: HTML, LaTeX (for printable PDF versions), ePub, Texinfo, manual pages, and plain text.
 Sphinx comes with a broad set of extensions for different features, for instance the automatic inclusion of documentation from docstrings and snippets of codes, support of todo items, highlighting of code, and math rendering.

-To be able to contribute to libCEED's User Manual, Sphinx needs to be [installed](http://www.sphinx-doc.org/en/master/usage/installation.html) together with its desired extensions.
+To be able to contribute to MOLE's User Manual, Sphinx needs to be [installed](http://www.sphinx-doc.org/en/master/usage/installation.html) together with its desired extensions.

 The Sphinx API documentation depends on Doxygen's XML output (via the `breathe` plugin).
 Build these files in the `xml/` directory via: